vritb/cb-react-budget-app/README.md

 Our context contains two data objects *budget* and *expenses*.
 Both have to be typed.
 *budget* is a number. *expenses* is an array of expense-objects.
-We have to make the type of an expense object explicit so we define another interface `Expense`
+We have to make the type of an expense object explicit so we define another interface Expense.

 ```typescript
 export interface AppContextInterface {